DiatomEnterprises is a company providing Software Development Services using React Framework.

 React v16 is now available under the MIT license, and Facebook has also published the previous v15.6.2 under this license, to give time for those who can’t upgrade immediately.

-Having projects like React under the MIT license not only helps the open source community, as anyone can use it freely without worrying, but the company itself also benefits a lot from sharing their React code.
+Having projects like React under the MIT license not only helps the open source community, as anyone can use it freely without worrying, but the company itself also benefits a lot from sharing their React code and Services.

 SPEED AND PERFORMANCE